serverless/serverless/docs/guides/observability/axiom.md

       dataset: my-custom-dataset
 ```

+## Troubleshooting

+### Forbidden Error

+If you run into a "forbidden" error upon deployment, it is most often due to the Axiom API Token not having the correct permissions specified in this documentation.
+Go to the Axiom Dashboard and ensure your permissions match the ones listed in this documentation.

 ## Disabling Axiom Observability

 To disable Axiom observability for your service, remove the `observability` property from the `stages` block in your `serverless.yml` file.